michaelyuen/mikey.baby/src/pages/posts/post-4.md

 tags: ["astro", "successes"]
 ---

-This post should show up with my other blog posts, because `Astro.glob()` is returning a list of all my posts in order to create my list.
+This post should show up with my other blog posts, because `import.meta.glob()` is returning a list of all my posts in order to create my list.